How to decide when you can't decide

 2. manage your stressor

-Now that you feel a little calmer, let's take a helicopter view of the stressor and think about what actions you might take to remove, reduce or make peace with it.
+Now that you feel a little calmer, let's take a helicopter view of the situation and consider what actions you might take to remove or reduce it.

 USE: The circles of control method